SoontirFell/PlaylistRx/README.md

 # PlaylistRx

-Parse your saved Reddit links to create playlists on YouTube and Spotify.
+Reads a user's reddit saved list and allows them to create Spotify and YouTube playlists based upon their saved links.